baselakasha/baselakasha/README.md

 ## About
-I am software developer who thinks differently and critically.
+I am a software developer who thinks differently and critically.
 My passion for technology and curiosity led me to learn programming at a young age.
 Over the few past years, I have been involved in several software projects and I developed the skills that make a professional software developer.

 ## Get in touch